peterhinch/micropython-nano-gui/DRIVERS.md

 and the hardware is ready.

-The purpose of `.updated` is to allow the application to modify the contents of the frame buffer while a physical redraw is in progress.
+The purpose of `.updated` is to allow the application to modify the contents of the frame buffer while a physical redraw is in progress; a task waits on `.updated` before updating the frame buffer.
 Without this interlock display corruption might occur.

 The `.show` method should check `asyncio_running`.
 If `False` it operates in normal blocking mode, otherwise it launches a task to perform background refresh.
-It is the responsibility of the application to ensure that multiple concurrent instances of the task do not occur.
-The driver should maintain a `self._busy` flag, set when the task is launched and cleared when the task completes.
-An exception should be thrown if `.show()` is called when `.busy` is set.
+The `self._busy` flag described above ensures that only one instance of the task can occur, with an exception being thrown if `.show()` is called when `._busy` is set.
+The application may use `.complete` to avoid this occurrence.

 The background refresh task should yield periodically to limit the duration of blocking (`await asyncio.sleep_ms(0)`).
 As a rule of thumb in applications which